 Since I sell some of my bulbs, it’s in my own best interest to ensure that as many of the bulbs as possible are big and beautiful!

-So, I’ve sorted my Garlic.
-I”ve got several bundles of big beauties and when I’ve got a few minutes I grab the bundles and sit on the porch.
-Two empty small boxes beside me and I get started.
+So, I’m ready to sort my Garlic.
+I’ve got several bundles of big beauties and when I’ve got a few minutes I grab the bundles and sit on the porch.

-I open up all the heads and separate the cloves.
+I set two empty boxes beside me and get started by opening up all the heads and separate the cloves.

 Smaller cloves go in another box.
-These will end up in the kitchen where they will get roasted in the oven or put in tin foil on the barbeque.
-Either way, we will eat and enjoy every single one of them.
+These will end up in the kitchen where they will get roasted in the oven or put in tin foil on the barbecue.

 Ready for replanting?
-Head over to Part 1, which you can find here.
+Head over to Growing Garlic Part 1, for all the planting information you need.